CosmWasm/cw-plus/packages/storage-plus/README.md

         .take(limit)
         .collect();
 ```
-Now `pks` contains `token_id` values (as `Vec<u8>`s) for the given `owner`.
+Now `pks` contains `token_id` values (as raw `Vec<u8>`s) for the given `owner`.
+Again, by using `prefix_de` + `range_de`,
+a deserialized key can be obtained instead, as detailed in the next section.

 ### Index keys deserialization

-To deserialize keys of indexes (using the `*_de` functions), there are currently some requirements / limitations:

-- For `UniqueIndex`: The primary key (`PK`) type needs to be specified, in order to deserialize the primary key to it.
+For `UniqueIndex` and `MultiIndex`, the primary key (`PK`) type needs to be specified, in order to deserialize
-This generic type comes with a default of `()`, which means that no deserialization / data will be provided
+the primary key to it.
+This generic type comes with a default of `()`, which means that no deserialization / data
-for the primary key.
-This is for backwards compatibility with the current `UniqueIndex` impl.
-It can also come handy
+will be provided for the primary key.
+This is for backwards compatibility with the current `UniqueIndex` / `MultiIndex`
-in cases you don't need the primary key, and are interested only in the deserialized value.
+impls.
+It can also come in handy in cases you don't need the primary key, and are interested only in the deserialized

-- For `MultiIndex`: The last element of the index tuple must be specified with the type you want it to be deserialized.
-That is, the last tuple element serves as a marker for the deserialization type (in the same way `PK` does it in
-`UniqueIndex`).

-- There are currently some inconsistencies in the values that are returned for the different index keys. `MultiIndex`
-returns a tuple with the remaining part of the index key along with the primary key, whereas `UniqueIndex` returns only
-the primary key.
-This will be changed in the future (See https://github.com/CosmWasm/cw-plus/issues/532) for consistency
-and compatibility with the base `Map` type behaviour.
+values.